flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/04_AES_ECB_en.md

                const uint8_t *key, uint8_t key_size);
 ```

-The cipher_init function takes a pointer to a `cipher_t` structure, the structure may be uninitialized memory,
+The `cipher_init` function expects a pointer to a `cipher_t` struct which may be uninitialized memory,
 the function then initializes this memory with the correct context and buffer.
-The second argument is a pointer to a `cipher_interface_t` structure.
+The second argument is a pointer to a `cipher_interface_t` struct.
-In addition, the function takes the key for encryption, as well as its size.
+In addition, the function expects the encryption key, as well as its size.

 The function returns `CIPHER_INIT_SUCCESS` if the initialization was successful,
 otherwise one of the error codes `CIPHER_ERR_BAD_CONTEXT_SIZE` or `CIPHER_ERR_INVALID_KEY_SIZE`.